NOW 10% extra discount on the entire assortment with the code: MOEDERDAG23

 Monument of Victor Emanuel II and Piazza Venetia

-Piazza Venetia is one of the most important squares in Rome.
-There are many buses here and it is very centrally located.
+Piazza Venezia is one of the most important squares in Rome.
+There are many buses that run through here, and it is very central.
 A good starting point for a day in Rome.

-Most notable from this square is the Monument of Victor Emanuel II, also known as Il Vittoriano.
-This is a very large structure, and does not match the rest of Rome in style.
-What immediately stands out about the structure is the colossal equestrian statue.
-This statue is Victor Emanuell II, the first king of reunified Italy.
+The most striking thing from this square is the Monument of Victor Emanuel II, also known as Il Vittoriano.
+This is a very large building, and does not fit well in style with the rest of Rome.
+What immediately stands out about the building is the colossal equestrian statue.
+This statue is Victor Emanuell II, the first king of the reunited Italy.
 You can visit the building and museum for free up to a certain height.
-From this height you already have a nice view, but when you buy a ticket to go even further up, you have really beautiful views of the city We thought this panoramic terrace was definitely worth it.
+From this height you already have a nice view, but when you buy a ticket to go even further up, you have really beautiful views of the city.
+We found this panorama terrace definitely worth it.

 Rome - Victor Emanuel II